German keyboard layout

-The German keyboard layout is a QWERTZ keyboard layout commonly used in Austria and Germany.
-It is based on one defined in a former edition (October 1988) of the German standard DIN 2137-2.
+The German keyboard layout is the keyboard layout used in Austria and Germany for the German language, and is the most common of QWERTZ keyboard layouts widely used in Central and Southeast Europe.
+It is based on one defined in a former edition (October 1988) of the German standard DIN 2137–2.
 The current edition DIN 2137-1:2012-06 standardizes it as the first (basic) one of three layouts, calling it "T1" (Tastaturbelegung 1, "keyboard layout 1").

 The German layout differs from the English (US and UK) layouts in four major ways: